OliverCadman/nubiyan_twist_ci_ms1/TESTING.md

 1. Tested all pages on my mobile and laptop device after deploying website to GitHub pages.
 2. Asked family to check website on their tablet device, as I am not in ownership of a tablet.
 They reported no issues.

+# Acknowledgements

+* Inspiration for this project came from the need for a website with good UX for my band, which is a currently gigging band with a recent album release.
+* My mentor Adegbenga Adeye guided me through the refinement of my design and implementation for the project.
+Thankyou Adegbenga!

+Thanks for taking the time to look at my work.
+I wish you all the best.